Shrimp Paste Guide: Belacan, Bagoong, Kapi Explained

 The Reason Most Western Cooks Get This Wrong

-Another mistake: assuming all three are identical and substituting freely.
+Another common mistake: thinking these pastes are interchangeable.
 They’re not.
-Bagoong’s funkiness works in Filipino soups where it’s meant to stand out slightly.
-Belacan’s intensity belongs in Malaysian sambal where it’s a featured player.
-Kapi’s subtlety suits Thai curries where it adds background complexity.
-Using bagoong in a Thai curry or kapi in sinigang produces food that tastes wrong, not because the ingredient is bad, but because you’re using the wrong regional product for the wrong cuisine.
+Bagoong’s boldness works in Filipino soups where it’s meant to stand out.
+Belacan’s intensity belongs front and center in Malaysian sambal.
+Kapi’s milder touch suits Thai curries where it plays a supporting role.
+Swap them carelessly and your dish will taste off—not because the ingredients are bad, but because you’re using the wrong one for the job.

 Similar Posts